 - Onsite Medical Detox Center

 - Comprehensive Dual-Diagnosis Treatment

 Common Skin Problems Caused by Cocaine Abuse

 They often focus on tiny imperfections on their skin and pick at them until they bleed, causing scars and discoloration.
 This leads to a cycle of even more picking, where they scratch the scabs that occurred from their initial picking.
-The constant scratching and picking of the skin leads to inflammation, ulcers, scarring, and pigmentation.
+The constant scratching of the skin leads to inflammation, ulcers, scarring, and pigmentation.

 Vasculitis and Retiform Purpura

 It is the hardening of the connective tissues.
 This forms a splatter pattern on the user’s body.

 Treatment For Cocaine Addiction

 Millions of people in the United States use cocaine each year.
 At least one million live with a cocaine use disorder.
 Treatment for cocaine addiction generally begins with cocaine detox, followed by an inpatient rehab program.
 Physical therapy starts with removing the toxic effects of cocaine from the body, known as detoxification or “detox.”
 To successfully handle cocaine withdrawal symptoms, supervised and medically-assisted detox is recommended.
 Cocaine withdrawal can range from a few days to months—the risk of returning to use increases as the body attempts to rebalance.